stfalcon-studio/ApiBundle/README.md

 #### Check the `config/bundles.php` file

-By default Symfony Flex will add this bundle to the `config/bundles.php` file.
+By default, Symfony Flex adds this bundle to the `config/bundles.php` file.
-But in case when you ignored `contrib-recipe` during bundle installation it would not be added.
+In case when you ignored `contrib-recipe` during bundle installation it would not be added.
 In this case add the bundle manually.

 ```php
 # config/bundles.php